python/devguide/documentation/markup.rst

 ``function`` is the directive name.
-It is given two arguments here, the remainder of the first line and the second line, as well as one option ``bar`` By providing multiple lines, the signatures will be grouped instead of separated by a empty line.
+It is given two arguments here, the remainder of the first line and the second line, as well as one option ``bar`` By providing multiple lines, the signatures will be grouped instead of separated by an empty line.
 You can also use this for definitions with a different name.
 (as you can see, options are given in the lines immediately following the arguments and indicated by the colons).